Alpine Backpacking, River Navigation, Service, Whitewater Rafting

 The Oregon Rafting and Backpacking course offers students an opportunity to challenge themselves physically and mentally while exploring amazing wilderness areas.

-The Oregon Rafting and Backpacking course for Girls combines adventures on a wild & scenic river as well as in the volcanic Central Cascades of Eastern Oregon.
-Here you will have the opportunity to escape your usual routine, explore stunning wilderness areas, and enjoy yourself to the fullest.
-You might bring a friend you enjoy spending time with to make the trip even more memorable.
-This all-girl course offers the opportunity to step out of your comfort zone and build community as you overcome challenges in a supportive group.
+The Oregon Rafting and Backpacking course for Girls combines adventures on a Wild & Scenic River as well as in the volcanic Central Cascades of Eastern Oregon.
+Here you’ll have the opportunity to escape your usual routine, explore stunning wilderness areas and enjoy yourself to the fullest.
+This all-woman course offers the opportunity to step out of your comfort zone and build community as you overcome challenges in a supportive group.
 The first days of your trip will be spent on the Deschutes River focusing on teamwork and outdoor skills.
-This experience will serve as the foundation as you continue your journey, learning paddling skills, river hydrology, raft captaining, and rescue techniques.
-Trading your wet shoes for hiking boots, you will explore diverse mountain habitats among the volcanoes of the Central Cascade mountain range, learning basic mountaineering and backpacking skills as well as navigation using a map and compass.
-The course also includes an emphasis on leadership, character development, and an ethic of service.
-Wilderness travel can be challenging, but with appropriate pre-course preparation – using tools we provide – adults of various ages and body types can be successful.
-You do not need to have any previous experience but arriving as physically fit as possible and excited for the opportunity for personal development will enhance your experience and allow you to take full advantage of the expedition.
+This experience will serve as the foundation as you continue your journey, learning paddling skills, river hydrology, raft captaining and rescue techniques.
+Trading your wet shoes for hiking boots, you’ll explore diverse mountain habitats among the volcanoes of the Central Cascade mountain range, learning basic mountaineering and backpacking skills as well as navigation using a map and compass.
+The course also includes an emphasis on leadership, character development and an ethic of service.
+Wilderness travel can be challenging, but with appropriate pre-course preparation—using tools we provide—adults of various ages and body types can be successful.
+You don’t need to have any previous experience but arriving as physically fit as possible and excited for the opportunity for personal development will enhance your experience and allow you to take full advantage of the expedition.
 You will also build your confidence to take on challenges in the enriching and empowering environment of a single-gender course.